Round Top Fall Antiques & Design Show Calendar of Events: Your Guide to the Best this Season Has to Offer

 Through October 26

-Saturdays, 10 am – 4 pm: “Emil Knodell, Local Color: A Photographic Tour” at Red & White Gallery, Fayetteville. redandwhitegalleryonline.com.
+Saturdays, 10 am – 4 pm: “Emil Knodell, Local Color: A Photographic Tour” at Red & White Gallery, Fayetteville.
+Learn more, here.

 Tuesday, October 1

 10 am – 5 pm: Opening of Paul Michael Holiday House at Market Hill.
 View and shop 30,000 square feet of Christmas and seasonal decor, across 12 designer collections.
-Open daily through December. paulmichaelholidayhouse.com.
+Get special September 28 preview event tickets, here.
+Open daily through December.
+Learn more, here.

 October 3 – 27

 8 am – 6 pm: McLaren’s Antiques & Interiors Back Barn Sale.
-Unbeatable deals on antique furniture and objects in need of a little TLC. @mclarensantiques.
+Unbeatable deals on antique furniture and objects in need of a little TLC.
+Learn more, here.

 Friday, October 4

-5 pm Local Vendor Appreciation Night at The 550 District.
-Vendors, artists, servers, and first responders are invited to enjoy food and drink specials and music by American Gypsy. @the550district.
+5 pm: Local Vendor Appreciation Night at The 550 District.
+Vendors, artists, servers, and first responders are invited to enjoy food and drink specials and a free concert by American Gypsy.
+More info, here.

 Saturday, October 5

-5 – 8 pm: Blue Hills Bash: Celebrate the grand opening of seven new retail barns with late-night shopping, live music, snack buffet, drinks, and swag.
-Tickets, bluehillsatroundtop.com.
+5 – 8 pm: Blue Hills Bash.
+Celebrate the grand opening of seven new retail barns with late-night shopping, live music, snack buffet, drinks, and swag.
+Tickets, here.

 Sunday, October 6